 There is no denying that a lot of writers suck at expression, and a number of things are accountable for this.
 First, the writer is not familiar with the topic.
 Second, they are not familiar with the audience.
 Third, there is a disharmony between what and how … Before we come to discuss writers’ self-indulgence attitude, and how it destroys, the aforementioned needs to be addressed.

 Writers need a token of knowledge (about a topic) to fulfill their goal.
 They need to learn more in order to write better.
-Further, the ability to go well with all levels of readers is a dazzling mastery of the art, especially when the tone connects deeply with the reader.
+Further, the ability to go well with all levels of readers is a dazzling mastery of the art, especially when the tone of the writing connects deeply with the reader.

 The greatest part of a writer’s time is spent in reading, in order to write; a man will turn over half a library to make one book.Samuel Johnson